-An impact factor lookup is only useful when the result points to the right journal, the right year, and the right field context.
-A search for impact factor 2025 may show publisher pages, database snippets, older lists, and similarly named journals side by side.
-Before using a number in a journal shortlist, slow down and verify the record.
+An impact factor lookup is only useful when the result points to the right journal, citation-data year, release, and field context.
+The current value is the newest impact factor released June 17, 2026 and based on 2025 citation data.
+A search for impact factor 2025 may also show older lists or similarly named journals, so verify the exact record before using a number.

 This checklist is designed for researchers who want a fast but defensible way to check journal impact factor data.
 Use it before comparing journals, submitting a manuscript, or deciding whether a title satisfies an institutional JCR quartile requirement.